LiYanStat/wenjie2wang.github.io/index.md

 I enjoy using [Emacs](https://www.gnu.org/software/emacs/) and [Arch Linux](https://www.archlinux.org/) every day.
-I would like to contribute more to open source efforts as I learned more.
+I would like to contribute more to open source efforts as I learn more.

-One of my favorite statistical concept is martingale learned from advanced probability theory since
+One of my favorite statistical concepts is martingale learned from probability theory since

 > In a sense life itself is a martingale.

-Formulated by the Nobel Prize winner of 2002, Imre Kert‌&#233;sz, in his book *Ad kudarc* with the Swedish title *Fiasko*:
+Formulated by the Nobel Prize laureate of 2002, Imre Kert‌&#233;sz, in his book *Ad kudarc* with the Swedish title *Fiasko*:

 > It is not the future that is expecting me, just the next moment, the future